benlaug/labgen/README.md

 ## Alternatives

+* A variant, called LaBGen-OF, and leverages optical flow algorithms for motion detection, is [available on GitHub](https://github.com/benlaug/labgen-of).
-A pixel-level variant of LaBGen, called LaBGen-P, is also [available on GitHub](https://github.com/benlaug/labgen-p).
+* A pixel-level variant of LaBGen, called LaBGen-P, is also [available on GitHub](https://github.com/benlaug/labgen-p).

 ## Testing

-Each commited revision is automatically tested using [Travis CI](https://travis-ci.org) on:
+Each commited revision is automatically tested using [Travis CI](https://travis-ci.org/benlaug/labgen) on:

 * Ubuntu 14.04 with the `g++` compiler and OpenCV 2.3 installed from the Ubuntu repositories.
 * Ubuntu 14.04 with the `g++` compiler and OpenCV 3.2 compiled from the sources.